Life or death for Parkland shooter? Trial will take months | Times Leader

 All victim parents and family members who have spoken publicly have said directly or indirectly they want Cruz sentenced to death.

-The former Stoneman Douglas student to the Feb.
+The former Stoneman Douglas student pleaded guilty in October to the Feb.
 14, 2018, massacre and is only challenging his sentence.
 Nine other U.S. gunmen who fatally shot at least 17 people died during or immediately after their attacks by suicide or police gunfire.
 Cruz was captured after he fled the school.
-The suspect in the 2019 killing of is awaiting trial.
+The suspect in the 2019 killing of 23 at an El Paso, Texas, Walmart is awaiting trial.

 Lead prosecutor Mike Satz will give his side’s presentation.
 Satz, 80, spent 44 years as Broward County’s state attorney and appointed himself lead prosecutor shortly after the shootings that killed 14 students and three staff members.
 He did not seek a 12th term and left office in early 2021, but his successor, Harold Pryor, kept him on the case.